 Among other outlets, we have been featured by ABC Radio in Australia; the BBC, CNBC, the Financial Times and the Guardian in the United Kingdom; and CBS, CNN, Newsweek, the New York Times, Time and the Washington Post in the United States.
 Visit our press page to see some of our recent coverage.

 Our editor, William Lee Adams, has spoken on a number of high-level Eurovision panels, including discussions at the Diplomatic Academy of Vienna and the European Union in Vienna, and he was the only Eurovision blogger invited to speak at the official Eurovision 60th anniversary conference in London.
 In April 2014, he presented a primetime Eurovision package on CNN, which has a median primetime viewing audience of 654,000.
+He had a cameo in the 2020 Netflix hit Eurovision Song Contest: The Story of Fire Saga.
+He’s also delivered jury points on primetime selection shows in Norway, Finland, Romania and Belarus, and made special appearances in finals in Germany and Armenia.

 In May 2016, Sveriges Television — Sweden’s state broadcaster — hired wiwibloggs to commentate on its three-episode Eurovision pre-show, watched by two million people and featuring some of the country’s biggest musical acts.